charlotte-wt/networking/ethernet_frame/README.md

 - ARP Poisoning
     - Example:
         - Node 1 is supposed to send a message to Node 3.
-        - Node 2 is able to change the ARP table with its own MAC addresse
+        - Node 2 is able to change the ARP table with its own MAC address
         ![Poisoned ARP Table Details](./images/poisoned_arp_table.png)
         - Node 2 can now receive the message from Node 1 even though it is not the intended recipent
         ![ARP Poisoning Details](./images/arp_poisoning.png)